 Did you mask your network as well during COVID-19?

 COVID-19 continues to significantly embolden cybercriminals’ phishing and fraud efforts, and there is a long way to stop it.
 Almost nine out of 10 believed they might have security gaps as the result of the rapid move to remote working.
 During the pandemic the cyber-attacks soar like never before, intensifying the new opportunities for attackers every day.
 We believe every minute volume of attack can impact the organization, while there were greater volumes during the pandemic which we came across.
-Many mentioned that they received emails that impersonate government organizations, ministries of health, centers for public health or significant figures about pertinent nations to camouflage themselves as solid sources, but we advise to not fall prey to it.
+Many mentioned that they received emails that impersonate government organizations, ministries of health, centers for public health, or significant figures about pertinent nations to camouflage themselves as solid sources, but we advise them to not fall prey to it.

 How it began

 Since January, cybercriminals have utilized the COVID-19 pandemic to make a wide range of digital assaults, from medical clinic frameworks to private organization hacking.
 Yet, the best assault was on our feelings and the dread of “What if I get attacked”.
 Late phishing assaults are focusing on clients’ trust in huge name video conferencing platforms to take individual data and damage their organization and people.